I Hate Running Out Of Supplies

 I have some 33-quart containers in my pantry that almost hold a 50# bag, but that wasn’t quite enough for the new bag and the last of what I have.
 After some research, I came up with this chart that I found on SimplyPrepared.com.

 Running through several calculators online, I come up with granulated sugar taking up about 7 gallons per 50# bag.
 Websites seem to not all agree.

-This means thought that to store 50# of sugar plus some left over I need at least a 28 Quart container.
-The good news is that my existing 33 quart containers will do the job.
-Honestly I had poured most of my new bag into one and nearly filled it when I started wondering if I needed more space.
+This means though that to store 50# of sugar plus some left over I need at least a 28 Quart container.
+The good news is that my existing 33-quart containers will do the job.
+Honestly, I had poured most of my new bag into one and nearly filled it when I started wondering if I needed more space.
 But it just fit.

 My preferred containers for bulk things are the storage bins from IRIS.
 They come in 11, 33, 47 and 69-quart sizes and all but the 11 quart have wheels.
 I wouldn’t be on the seals being watertight, but I have yet to have any bugs in anything I’ve kept in them.

 As a side note, while this document didn’t have the conversion for what size of sugar I need for 50# of sugar, it had a whole bunch of other useful data.